dzannotti/bun-coverage-report-action/README.md

-# vitest-coverage-report-action
+# bun-coverage-report-action

-This GitHub Action reports [vitest](https://vitest.dev/) coverage results as a GitHub step-summary and as a comment on a pull request.
+This GitHub Action reports [Bun](https://bun.sh/) test coverage results as a GitHub step-summary and as a comment on a pull request.

 ![Coverage Report as Step Summary](./docs/coverage-report.png)